FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Carp are also very alert to vibrations in the water—in other words, sound waves.
 They can feel sounds along their very sensitive lateral line, and with a special connection between their air bladder and eardrum.

 So, avoid being noisy with your fly fishing gear, and don’t yell to your buddy that you found some carp.
-Try not to roll rocks or break tree branches into the water.
+I once witnessed a large number of carp bolt for deeper water when a big rig drove by approximately 100 feet away.
+Try not to roll rocks if you’re wading.

 Most importantly, don’t let your fly line slap the water when you cast—especially if it lands on top of the carp.
 This’ll almost always spook them.